aptos-foundation/AIPs/aips/aip-67.md

 Below, we suppose the following 2 fundamental assumptions are valid and only discuss the assumtpions required for JWK consensus to work.
 - The assumptions for blockchain main consensus.
 - OIDC provider itself (mainly, its JWKs and HTTPS private keys) are secure.
-    - Compromised OIDC providers are discussed in [AIP-61: OIDB accounts](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md).
+    - Compromised OIDC providers are discussed in [AIP-61: keyless accounts](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md).

 ### Supporting a single OIDC provider